We'd love to have you!

 If you are only able to volunteer for a part of a week, please do not let that stop you, we are also looking for volunteers for the Summer and Fall Programs.

 For more information, contact Jess Morgan, at 860.434.1974 x 133 or email email@example.com.

 Step 1: Learn About Volunteering

-Step 3: Complete the Registration & Release Form
+Step 2: Complete our Registration & Release Form

 What it Takes to Run Our Programs

 What does it take to be a High Hopes volunteer?

 The minimum age for independent volunteering is 14 years old.
 Volunteers under the age of 14 must be accompanied by a guardian for the duration of volunteering.
 All volunteers must be able to work independently with minimal staff supervision.
 Not all volunteer roles are appropriate for all ages.
 Our Volunteer Team will provide additional information at General Orientation.